William Briton

 William Briton or Breton (died 1356) was a Breton Franciscan theologian.
 John Bale places his death in 1356 at Grimsby.

 Works

 Briton's works, enumerated by Bale, are principally concerned with dialectics.
-He is remembered, however, for his 'Vocabularium Bibliæ,' a treatise explanatory of obscure words in the Scriptures.
+He is remembered, however, for his Vocabularium Bibliæ, a treatise explanatory of obscure words in the Scriptures.
 The prologue and some other components are in Latin verse.
-These, with supplemental specimens, have been printed by Angelo Maria Bandini.
+These, with supplemental specimens, were printed by Angelo Maria Bandini.
 Extracts are given by Ducange.